lillyyyn/turtleletters2020/README.md

 # turtleletters2020
 Team A fork this repo.
-Do the letters listed by your name
+Do the letters listed by your name.
+Use Davis' templete "A".

 Abril: O,Q,M,N,W